mrhewbuc/mrflow/SECURITY.md

 **DO NOT** create a public GitHub issue for security vulnerabilities.

 Instead, please report security issues via:
-- Email: [Your security contact email]
+- Create a private security advisory on GitHub
-- Or create a private security advisory on GitHub
+- Or use the private vulnerability reporting feature in GitHub

 ## What to Include